The Red Chair Travels: Idyllwild!

 I could have sat here all day (I'm very good at sitting).
 As cars whizzed by up the winding mountain road I was mesmerized by the otherwise quiet and untouched view in front of me.

 Of all the stops I demanded on the way up the mountain, the last was at the southern gateway into town.
 "Welcome to Idyllwild--Home of Adventure, Music, Art & Harmony".
 I'll be the judge of that.
 The Red Chair has seen it all.

 The first stop on my Idyllwild adventure was my home away from home during this leg of my journey: The cozy and welcoming Strawberry Creek Inn Bed & Breakfast.

-When I asked what was the first thing I should do in Idyllwild, Ian and Rodney didn't hesitate with a response.
+When I asked what was the first thing I should do in Idyllwild, my innkeeprs didn't hesitate with a response.
 A walk along the creek that runs behind the Inn was in order.
 I was instantly calmer when I heard the babbling of the creek beside me, and it was the perfect way to make my way into town.